zonca/zonca.github.io-source/content/2017-12-19-ecss-symposium.md

 ## Jupyter Notebooks at scale for Gateways and Workshops

-ECSS Symposium, 19 December 2017
+ECSS Symposium, 19 December 2017, Web presentation to the XSEDE [Extended Collaborative Support Services](https://www.xsede.org/for-users/ecss).

 Overview on deployment options for Jupyter Notebooks at scale on XSEDE resources.